Jimmy Edgar: Early life

-Music career

-2004–08: Warp EPs and Color Strip
+Career

-Jimmy’s first release on Warp Records was the 2004 4-track EP Access Rhythm, which had a more "hip-hop sound" than his previous albums.
-Access Rhythm was shortly followed by the 6-track EP Bounce Make Model, which according to Allmusic, "first crystallized the erotic electro-funk sound for which [Edgar] would become well known."
-After touring in support of the two EPs, Edgar began working on their debut with Warp, a process that would take him two years.
+Edgar's first release on Warp was the 2004 4-track EP Access Rhythm, which was shortly followed by the 6-track EP Bounce Make Model; according to Allmusic, it "first crystallized the erotic electro-funk sound for which [Edgar] would become well known."
+After touring in support of the two EPs, Edgar began working on his debut with Warp, a process that would take him two years.
 According to Edgar, their goal with the album was to "capture the essence of Detroit."
-It was made using software Edgar had customized by self, then recorded to analog tape.
+It was made using software Edgar had customized, then recorded to analog tape.
 They released the full-length album as Color Strip in February 2006, to a positive critical reception.
 Allmusic called it "breathtakingly original," praising the album's "sleazy urban feel that combined techno, electro, R&B, glitch, and hip-hop influences."
 Pitchfork Media wrote in a review that "Edgar comes across as a committed student, absorbing twenty-five years of electronic music and figuring out how to integrate and mold the history into something that sits comfortably in the now."

-2010–12: XXX and Majenta

-Edgar's solo album XXX came out June 2010 on K7 Records.
-Andy Kellman of Allmusic wrote that Edgar's increased use of analog equipment in the recording process "refines his smutty neo-electro."
-Around that time Edgar continued to tour internationally, notably in cities such as Tokyo, Zagreb, Istanbul, Athens, Tallinn, Moscow, Turin, London, and Berlin.
+XXX was released in June 2010 on K7 Records.
+Andy Kellman of Allmusic wrote that Edgar's increased use of analog equipment in the recording process resembled "smutty neo-electro."
+Around this time, Edgar continued to tour internationally, notably in cities such as Tokyo, Zagreb, Istanbul, Athens, Tallinn, Moscow, Turin, London, and Berlin.
 In 2012, Edgar released the solo album Majenta, on Hotflush Recordings.
-In a positive review of Majenta for the BBC, Rich Handscomb focused on the erotic element of the sounds, also writing that "As difficult as it is to take Edgar seriously at times, so earnest is he about his sexualised sonic seercraft that resistance is futile."
+In a positive review of Majenta for the BBC, Rich Handscomb focused on the erotic element of the sounds.